outscal/Unity-2D-Project-Super-Jumper/README.md

 ![](https://media.giphy.com/media/9G54QEVzMnsnXyPVLW/giphy.gif)

 This will be a comprehensive guide, so hold your horses and try to implement every concept that you have learned in the Getting Started with Unity.
-If you have not gone through this course, we highly recommend you to do that first before jumping onto this project here - [Getting Started with Unity](https://academy.outscal.com/getting-started-with-unity)
+If you have not gone through this course, I highly recommend you to do that first before jumping onto this project here - [Getting Started with Unity](https://academy.outscal.com/getting-started-with-unity)

 ![](https://media.giphy.com/media/Db0wfJKA9S4PjnODqB/giphy.gif)